the0ninjas/Simple/README.md

 *If `mobilenetV1X0.25_pretrain.tar` is missing you may get a `FileNotFoundError` during face detector init.

-## How the Script Handles Paths
+## How scripts handle paths
 1. Adds `OPENFACE_ROOT` to `sys.path` if `openface` module import fails.
 2. Validates presence of `Alignment_RetinaFace.pth` and `MTL_backbone.pth` inside `WEIGHTS_DIR` at startup.
 Missing files raise a clear error.
 3. Temporarily changes the current working directory to `OPENFACE_ROOT` while constructing `FaceDetector` and `MultitaskPredictor` so any internal relative `./weights/...` references succeed.

-## Runtime Behavior
+## Runtime behavior
-- Captures frames from the configured camera.
+- Both scripts capture frames from the configured camera.
-- Writes each frame to a temporary JPEG file (current detector API expects a file path) and deletes it after detection.
+- A temporary JPEG file is used for face detection (current detector API expects a file path).
-- Runs multitask inference (emotion logits, gaze vector, AU outputs) for the first detected face.
+- Multitask inference runs for the first detected face: emotion logits, gaze vector, AU outputs.
-- Overlays (if enabled):
+- Visualizer overlays (if enabled):
   - Face bounding box (yellow)
   - AU bars (green) with intensity values 0–1 (first `MAX_AU_VIS` AUs)
   - Inference time in ms
-  - Emotion label (from predefined list)
+  - Emotion label
-  - Gaze yaw / pitch (degrees or model units—depends on model calibration)
+  - Gaze yaw / pitch
-  - 98 landmarks (red points) if the landmark model is available
+  - 98 landmarks (red) if the landmark model is available

-## Controls
+## Controls (visualizer)
 - `q` or `Esc` closes the window and stops capture.

-## Emotion Labels
+## Emotion labels
 Defined in the script as:
 ```
 ["Neutral", "Happy", "Sad", "Surprise", "Fear", "Disgust", "Anger", "Contempt"]
 ```
 The index selected is `argmax` over emotion logits.

-## Gaze Output
+## Gaze output
 A 2‑value vector (yaw, pitch).
 No further smoothing or calibration is applied in this demo.

-## Performance Tips
+## Performance tips
 - Reduce `FRAME_SCALE` (e.g., `0.75` or `0.5`).
 - Switch `DEVICE = "cuda"` if a compatible GPU build of PyTorch is installed.
 - Close other applications using the camera.